davidfemi/Yelp-Camp/API_DOCUMENTATION.md

 ## Rate Limiting

+### Session-Based Endpoints
-API requests are not currently rate-limited, but this may be implemented in future versions.
+Session-based API requests (using cookies) are not currently rate-limited, but this may be implemented in future versions.

+### API Key Endpoints
+API key authenticated endpoints have rate limiting enabled:
+- **100 requests per 15 minutes** per IP address
+- Applies to endpoints using `Authorization: Bearer` header
+- Helps prevent API abuse and ensures fair usage

 ## CORS